-Frozen dog and cat food is a great choice because it’s minimally processed, nutrient-rich, and closest to what their bodies instinctually crave.
 That being said, some pet parents may be hesitant to give it a try because feeding frozen dog or cat food works a little differently.
-We’ve put together a quick and easy guide to feeding your dog or cat frozen food, so you and your pet can enjoy the benefits!
+This quick and easy guide covers everything you need to know about feeding your dog or cat frozen food, so you and your pet can enjoy the benefits!

 Help Your Dog or Cat Transition to Frozen Food